andrea-crobu/Cyber-Threat-Intelligence-CTI-LLM-Analyst/README.md

    Relations: {list of relations}
    Diagnosis: {diagnosis}
    ```
+   During training, the expected output is added to the input prompt, to let the model learn the proper sequence of tokens.

 2. **Masking Strategy**
    - Since a **decoder-only model** is used, the input prompt is integrated into the expected output but is **masked** using the special token `-100`.